SUPERVISION INTEL

 Supervision Doesn't Operate in Isolation

 Probation and parole exist at the intersection of courts, corrections, law enforcement, and treatment providers.
-Effective supervision requires seamless information flow.
+Effective supervision requires smooth information flow.

 Argus